Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Introduction

+Here stands for the differential calculating the Lie algebra cohomology of $\g$, $c^{\tau}$ are the ghosts corresponding to the Lie algebra (cf. \cite{HenneauxTeitelboim} where the sign of the operator is opposite to ours).
+Lagrangian BV version of Equation (\ref{E:laction}) contains Poisson bracket of functionals instead of the supercommutators of vector fields.

-Using the equation (\ref {E:L2}) we can study the problem of classification of deformations preserving the given Lie algebra of symmetries.
-It is important to emphasize that we can start with an arbitrary BV formulation of the given theory and the answer does not depend on our choices.
-In the case of infinitesimal deformations the classification can be reduced to a homological problem (to the calculation of cohomology of the differential $d_{\g}+[q, \cdot]$ acting on the space of vector fields depending on ghosts).
+Deformations of a theory that preserve a Lie algebra of symmetries in BV language become deformations of a solution of equation (\ref {E:L2}).
+It is important to emphasize that we can start with an arbitrary BV formulation of the given theory and the classification of deformations does not depend on our choices.
+Classification of infinitesimal deformations is a homological problem.
+This problem concerns cohomology of the differential $d_{\g}+[q, \cdot]$ that acts in the space of ghost-dependent vector fields.

-The present paper consists of two parts.
-In the first part we apply the above ideas to the ten-dimensional SYM theory and to its reduction to a point.
-We describe in this language all infinitesimal super Poincar\'e invariant deformations.
+In the present paper we apply such homological methods to the ten-dimensional SUSY Yang-Mills (SYM) theory and to its dimensional reductions.
+In particular, we describe all infinitesimal super Poincar\'e invariant deformations of ten-dimensional SYM theory and its reduction to a point.
 We show that almost all of them are given by a simple general formula.
-We sketch the proof of the fact that SUSY infinitesimal deformations can be extended to formal SUSY deformations (by definition a formal deformation is a deformation that can be written as a formal power series with respect to some parameter; in string theory the role of this parameter is played by $\alpha'$ ).
+We analyze the extension of SUSY-invariant infinitesimal deformations to formal SUSY-invariant deformations.
+A formal deformation of a Lagrangian is a deformation that can be written as a formal power series with respect to some parameter; in string theory the role of this parameter is played by string tension $\alpha'$.
+In the context of Yang-Mills theory we require that the Taylor coefficients of the series are derivatives of finite order of coefficients of the gauge potential and matter fields.